2014 Oxford Programme

 The first Oxford tutor will be Lady Clare Asquith, Countess of Oxford and author of Shadowplay, a book which traces the Catholic experience through the poems and plays of William Shakespeare.
 This year she will be focusing on Julius Caesar and Anthony and Cleopatra.

 Other tutors include Dr Michael Ward, celebrated author of Planet Narnia and an expert C.S.
 Lewis, Dr Gerard Kilroy, author of Edmund Campion: Memory and Transcription, and Stratford and Léonie Caldecott the directors of the Centre and Second Spring Oxford Ltd.

 Students attending the full programme will receive 6 credit hours in either Literature, History, Politics, or Theology.

 Before their two weeks in Britain, students will attend lectures and seminars at Thomas More College in New Hampshire.
-This period will provide time to make progress in the require reading list and obtain a solid background in the literature and history of Catholic society in the British Isles from its origins through its destruction in the 17th century.
+This period will provide time to make progress in the required reading list and obtain a solid background in the literature and history of Catholic society in the British Isles from its origins through its destruction in the 16th century.
 Studies in Oxford concentrate on the designated theme for the year.

-Those taking the course for credit will also complete a reading list and take an examination no later than the first day of September, 2013.
+Those taking the course for credit will also complete a reading list and take an examination no later than the first day of September, 2014.
 The exam can be taken at the student’s home institution or under the direction of an accepted examiner.

 - Full Programme – $4,500